Holidays and Winter Vacation Season Increase

 THI doctors and the authors of the Austrian study recommend that those planning a winter ski trip get regular physical conditioning before they head to the mountains and that once they arrive, they take it slow and increase activity more gradually over the first couple of days.
 For tips on exercising safely in cold weather, read the topic in the Heart Information Center.

 This is also a good time of the year to think about taking a basic CPR course, advised Henry Aceves, Director of THI's Heart Information Center.
 "Everybody is busy, but it's a good and lasting investment of your time and we all know about that proverbial ounce of prevention."

-For THI and St. Luke's media profiles, see Public Affairs.
+For THI media profile, see Public Affairs.